Radiohead's Thom Yorke Admits He Is a Climate change 'Hypocrite'

-Lead singer of rock band Radiohead and environmental activist Thom Yorke has says he is a climate change”hypocrite,”admitting that he continues to fly around the world on a regular basis.
+Lead singer of the rock band Radiohead and environmental activist Thom Yorke has says he is a climate change”hypocrite,”admitting that he continues to fly around the world on a regular basis.

 Appearing on the BBC radio show Desert Island Discs, Yorke said he was trying to change his ways.